How to Get the Best Results with your Mobile Learning Design Strategy

-Why is mobile learning design important?
+Why is mobile learning important?

-Learners are using mobile devices to access content on the move, on the fly, on the way to meetings.
-These short windows of time require short pieces of content.
+While responsive tools like Elucidat allow you to push everything out on mobiles, that doesn’t mean you always should.
 Microlearning modules and mini learning experiences work well on mobile, as well as learning resources that people can dip in and out of when they have time or when they need it.

-Here’s a list of content that works great on mobile:
+Content that works great on mobile: